 Although other data formats have appeared, they have not displaced Gerber.
 The reason is simple.
-The problems in PCB fabrication data transfer are not due to limitations in the Gerber format but poor practices and poor implementations.
+Any problems in PCB fabrication data transfer are not due to limitations in the Gerber format but are due to poor practices and poor implementations.
 To quote a PCB fabricator: "If we would only receive proper Gerber files, it would be a perfect world."
-The new formats are more complex and less transparent to the user.
-Poor practices and errors in unfamiliar, new and more complex formats are more damaging than in a well-known, well-tested and simple format.
+The new formats are more complicated and less transparent.
+Poor practices and poor implementations in unfamiliar, new and complicated formats are more damaging than in a well-known, well-tested and simple format.
 The industry has not adopted new formats.
 Gerber remains the standard.

-Ucamco continuously clarifies this document based on input from the field and adapts it to current needs.
-Ucamco thanks the individuals that help us with comments, criticism and suggestions.
-We urge Gerber software developers to monitor these revisions.
+Ucamco continuously clarifies this document and adapts it to current needs based on input from the user community.
+Ucamco thanks the individuals that help us with comments, criticism, and suggestions.